Diversity Action Alliance’s

 Why is this data important?

 Benchmarking and tracking diversity rates will provide the DAA with critical insights into key opportunity areas and the effectiveness of our diversity, equity, and inclusion strategies.
-Furthermore, by sharing data, organizations are helping DAA create objectives to support our goal of reflecting the diversity in the United States by 2025.
-We realize that some organizations are more advanced than others on this journey, and their department may not be where they want it to be, but these benchmarks are essential for accountability and progress.
+Furthermore, by sharing data, organizations are helping DAA create objectives to support our goal of reflecting the diversity of the United States by 2025.
+We realize that some organizations are more advanced than others on this journey, and their department may not be where they want them to be, but these benchmarks are essential for accountability and progress.

 How secure is the data reporting tool?